-Celtics’ Tacko Fall, Tremont Waters Reenact Manute Bol-Muggsy Bogues Photos
+NESN

 It’s worth noting that the height difference between Fall (7-foot-5) and Waters (5-foot-10) is less than the difference between Bol (7-foot-7) and Bogues (5-foot-3).

-Still, this picture is a neat reminder of the amazing heigh range one can see on a basketball court.
+Still, this picture is a neat reminder of the amazing height range one can see on a basketball court.

 Thumbnail photo via Winslow Townson/USA TODAY Sports Images